-My Homeschool Curriculum Year 3 is similar to Year 3 in the Malaysian education system.
+The My Homeschool Year 3 curriculum is similar to Primary 3 in the Singaporean education system.

 After purchase, login details will be sent to your email address.
 You can then access all the course materials including planning documents.
 We use Moodle as our online learning platform.

 - Year 3 Homeschool Curriculum Subject Guide